chartjs/Chart.js/docs/docs/axes/cartesian/_common.md

 ### Common options to all cartesian axes
+The common scale configuration can be adjusted in the `options.scales[scaleId]` namespace.

 | Name | Type | Default | Description
 | ---- | ---- | ------- | -----------